ibm-cloud-docs/vpc/lb-create.md

    * **Port**: The listening port on which requests are received.
    * **Back-end pool**: The default back-end pool to which this listener forwards traffic.
    * **Max connections** (optional): Maximum number of concurrent connections the listener allows.
    * **SSL certificate**: If HTTPS is the selected protocol for this listener, you must select an SSL certificate.
 Make sure that the load balancer is authorized to access the SSL certificate.
-For more information, see [Before you begin](#before).
 1. Click **Create**.
 1. After you finish creating pools and listeners, click **Create load balancer**.
 1. To view details of an existing load balancer, click the name of your load balancer on the **Load balancers** page.